Skip to main content

 In some cases, students aren’t challenged enough to push their academic abilities to the limit.
 Psychoeducational evaluations also help identify students with intellectual giftedness.[2]
 This helps educational professionals introduce a more advanced, challenging curriculum that is appropriately adapted to the student’s abilities.

-With this approach, students with extraordinary abilities can excel exceedingly academically.
+With this approach, students with extraordinary abilities can excel academically.

 4. Helps in Providing Insights for Personalized Education Plans